Maternity wear options have never been chicer thanks to the high street's latest collections.

 Key pregnancy wardrobe staples include:

 Whether you end up picking an under or over-the-bump style, definitely pop into a store and try on both options to see which works best for you.
 Our girls loved over-the-bump for the first couple of trimesters as they ‘felt super secure and provided support whilst growing with you.’
 Preferring under-the-bump jeans for their final trimester’s when they felt like they had ‘popped and didn’t want anything pressing against their bumps.’
+Maternity brand Seraphine is a LOOK favourite and a one-stop-shop for denim with jeans in each and every fit and colour way imaginable (how cute is this pink style?).

 Long length trench coats are great layering tool as you can work them into your wardrobe at every stage.
 Wear your trench with a shirt and pencil skirt for the office, switching to a knit and maternity jeans for the weekend.
-This A-line option is super flattering with Marks & Spencer’s and Topshop having some incredible styles.
+This A-line option is super flattering with Marks & Spencer, Seraphine and Topshop having some incredible styles.

 Pick styles a size up than you usually would to let you grow into them.
 Lucie’s top tip is to shop dresses that will transition through the seasons with you and work as well when layered over a roll neck as it does when worn with sandals and a denim jacket in the summer.